Men of the Bible Series – Hur (Exodus 17:9-13)

 Who can you lift up today?

-What is something you can you today to lift the burdens of another?
+What is something you can do today to lift the burdens of another?

 Points to Ponder: